 Storing Leftovers

-Keep your Maple Brown Sugar Cookies chewy and fresh by storing them in an airtight container at room temperature.
-They stay soft and flavorful for up to five days, but good luck keeping them around that long!
+Keep any leftover cookies fresh by storing them in an airtight container at room temperature.
+They’ll stay soft and flavorful for up to 5 days, perfect for daily treats or unexpected guests.

 Freezing